filpatterson/tetrisPattern/README.md

 Tetris is an aspect-oriented implementation of the well-known game.

-*Side Panel* - a side panel that displays the control buttons, the number of points and the level on the screen.
-*Clock* is responsible for the internal implementation of the clock and speeds up the flow of time with each new level.
-When paused, he stops time.
+*Side Panel* - a side panel that displays the control buttons, the number of points and the level on the screen.\n *Clock* is responsible for the internal implementation of the clock and speeds up the flow of time with each new level.
+When paused, he stops time.\n
-*BoardPanel* - a panel on which the playing field is drawn, all the pieces and their fall.
-*Tetris* is the base.
-Here game logic and mechanics in action.
-*Tile* - pieces of what they consist of, how to show them and how they can change.
+*BoardPanel* - a panel on which the playing field is drawn, all the pieces and their fall.\n *Tetris* is the base.
+Here game logic and mechanics in action.\n *Tile* - pieces of what they consist of, how to show them and how they can change.\n

 Creating and Drawing the falling piece: